ARTICLE

 Future Expeditions

-Vessels or ceramic sherds could further bolster Lucero's claim that Cara Blanca was a sacred place to the Maya people.
+Vessels or ceramic could further Lucero's claim that Cara Blanca was a sacred place to the Maya people.
 The discovery would mean the Maya were probably collecting water from the pools to use in ceremonies.
 If ceramics are found from different regions, that could show Cara Blanca was a pilgrimage site to which Maya people from hundreds of miles away traveled.

 When asked what would have to be found to prove that Cara Blanca was a sacred place for the Maya, Lucero is quick with a response.